Will a High-Protein Diet Help You Lose Weight?

 You’ve been hearing about the benefits of high-protein diets since cardiologist Dr. Robert Atkins sparked the high-protein/low-carb trend with his best-selling 1972 diet book, Dr. Atkins’ Diet Revolution.
 The South Beach Diet is another low-carb, high-protein diet that launched in 2003.
 Other high-protein diets that have garnered attention in recent years include the Paleo diet, the Dukan Diet, The Zone, and the ketogenic diet.

-Most Beachbody nutrition programs follow a 40/30/30 guideline throughout the day: 40 percent of calories come from carbohydrates, 30 percent of calories come from protein, and 30 percent come from fat.
+Most BODi nutrition programs follow a 40/30/30 guideline throughout the day: 40 percent of calories come from carbohydrates, 30 percent of calories come from protein, and 30 percent come from fat.

-“The protein helps support muscle recovery and growth when combined with proper exercise,” says Krista Haynes, R.D. and Beachbody Nutrition Manager.
+“The protein helps support muscle recovery and growth when combined with proper exercise,” says Krista Maguire, R.D., senior nutrition manager at BODi.
 This balance not only helps you reach your goal, but also provides a variety of nutrients, enough quality carbs to fuel you through the workouts along with healthy fats to make it nutritionally balanced.

-“While the Beachbody 40/30/30 percentage may look like a high-protein diet, we don’t necessarily classify it as such,” says Haynes.
+“While the BODi 40/30/30 percentage may look like a high-protein diet, we don’t necessarily classify it as such,” says Haynes.
 “I’d call our eat plans a more balanced approach with moderate protein.”

 How a High-Protein Can Help You Lose Weight